-The Great Pursuit begins.
-The monster leaves a trail of clues for Victor to follow, but never allows his creator to get close enough to catch him.
+- The Great Pursuit begins, but it's pretty one-sided: the monster leaves a trail of clues for Victor to follow, but never allows his creator to get close enough to catch him.

-During his chase, Victor meets Walton.
-We’re back to the story in a story now, where Victor is on the boat with that sensitive, superior guy who writes letters to his sister.
+- After that, Victor's narrative ends, and we're back to the outside frame, where Victor is on the boat with that sensitive, superior guy who writes letters to his sister.
 Remember?

-Walton hears strange noises coming from the room where Victor's body is.
-He finds the monster crying over Victor’s body.
-Exclamation point.
+- Walton hears strange noises coming from the room with Victor's body.
+He finds the monster crying over the body.

-The monster concludes that now that his maker is dead, he has no more life purpose such as killing Victor's friends or leaving Victor puzzling clues or stalking Victor from afar.
+- The monster concludes that now that his maker is dead, he has no more purpose in life, such as killing Victor's friends or leaving Victor puzzling clues or stalking Victor from afar.

-Now that he has nothing left, the monster decides to build a funeral pyre for himself on a mountaintop and die.
-He leaves the ship and disappears into the dark.
+- Now that he has nothing left, the monster decides to build a funeral pyre for himself on a mountaintop and die, which sounds awfully dramatic if you ask us.